mabiran/AudioMoth-MSD_Control-Settings/README.md

 # AudioMoth-Project

-A minimal project on which all AudioMoth firmware can be built.
+A port of the original AudioMoth-Project firmware which supports USB MSD protocol interfaces.

 This is a fork of the [original project](https://github.com/OpenAcousticDevices/AudioMoth-Project).This fork is set up so that it's easier to build, without having to install the Simplicity Studio IDE.